Recently I was talking to a girlfriend about a difficult time she was going through.

 Unfortunately that work may be hard, even heart-wrenching.
 Pretending nothing is wrong or going into denial, won’t do you much good.

 I can personally relate to taking the denial option.
-Lately, I have had my head in the sand over a particular health issue.
+Lately, I’ve had my head in the sand over a particular health issue.
 Thankfully, I am now taking action to fix the problem.

 Accept you may have a bumpy road ahead but have faith in an eventual positive outcome.